4 Essentials Your Club Website Needs to Convert Leads

 Engaging websites should also be responsive – they should automatically adjust their display based on the user’s device.
 Building a responsive website means your site will look good and perform well for all users.

 Display a “Sign Up Now” button prominently on your homepage.
-To capture more clicks, place your CTA button before the “fold” so users can click it without having to scroll down.
+To capture more clicks, place your CTA button above the “fold” so users can click to sign-up without having to scroll down to find out how.
 Since you never know which page a lead will convert on, include CTA buttons throughout your website.

 78% of customers buy from the company that responds to their inquiry first.
 That means your sales team needs to be the first to respond if your lead capture form is going to successfully convert leads.
-Connect your online lead capture forms with your management software so your sales team is notified immediately once someone completes a form.
+Connect your online lead capture forms with your marketing automation tool so your sales team is notified immediately once someone completes a form.

 You can connect with more leads and convert more members when you make your sales team more efficient.